reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :start-at: Step 2
     :end-before: Step 3

-we initialize an auxiliary time related constants from seconds up to years.
+we initialize an auxiliary time-related constants from seconds up to years.

 Define parameters for the reactive transport simulation
 -------------------------------------------------------